-This course should be good preparation for the Putnam Competition on December 1, 2018.
+This course should be good preparation for the Calculus competition in Spring 2019 and the Putnam competition in Fall 2019.
 Most, if not all, of you should plan to take the competition.
 It is in no way required, but is a good way to enhance your problem-solving experience.
-Also, there will be an annual calculus competition to be held in the spring semester.

 - Vasileios Chousionis MONT 325 firstname.lastname@example.org

 - Aurel Mihai Fulger MONT 323 firstname.lastname@example.org

 - Liang Xiao MONT 235 firstname.lastname@example.org

 There will be homeworks assigned after the meetings.
 You must submit your solutions before the next meeting.
 No extension will be given.
 The highest score on each homework is 20 points, so the total is 120 points.
 The letter grade of the class will be based only on your homeworks.
 The following table lays out the conversion.

 - A 90 and up; B 75-90; C 60-75; D below 60.